chetanbasuray/simplifymylife/README.md

 ## 🎨 Customization tips

 - **Branding:** Update colors, typography, and spacing inside `styles.css` to align with your visual identity.
+Swap in a new `assets/logo.svg` and `assets/icon.svg` to refresh the nav logo and favicon in one go.
 - **Content:** Edit `index.html` to rename sections, refresh copy, or link to new destinations such as updated product URLs.
 - **Assets:** Replace the SVGs in `assets/` with your own logos or illustrations.
+The product cards can ingest remote favicons (via the Google S2 API) or you can point each `img` at a local asset; if an icon fails to load, the gradient fallback in `assets/fallback-icon.svg` keeps the layout polished.
 - **Support widget:** Configure the Buy Me a Coffee widget by changing the `data-*` attributes in the script tag near the bottom of `index.html`.
 - **Contact form:** Update the Formspree endpoint or adjust fields inside the